-- 8. Describe your assessment process in identifying the needs and challenges as well as strengths in existing programs, and why the proposed project/program is necessary to reach the identified population(s) or clients. - 9.
-Describe the services that your organization will offer in the funding period when you implement the proposed project/program. - 10.
-Describe how you will build on existing and effective practices and resources already in place and working in your organization. - 11.
-Please provide information about collaborations that will be developed or strengthened through the funded project(s). - 12.
-Describe how the organization proposes to engage participating families, community members, staff, consultants, and/or in-kind partners to achieve project goals.
-Indicate whether you plan to hire staff to begin project implementation. - 13.
+- 1. Describe your assessment process in identifying the needs and challenges as well as strengths in existing programs, and why the proposed project/program is necessary to reach the identified population(s) or clients. - 2.
+Describe the specific challenge or need that will be addressed by the proposed project/program. - 3.
+Describe the services that your organization will offer in the funding period when you implement the proposed project/program. - 4.
+Describe how you will build on existing and effective practices and resources already in place and working in your organization. - Please provide information about collaborations that will be developed or strengthened through the funded project(s).
+A memorandum of understanding (MOU) is required for partners. - Describe how the organization proposes to engage participating families, community members, staff, consultants, and/or in-kind partners to achieve project goals.
+Indicate whether you plan to hire staff to begin project implementation. - 7.
 Provide an organizational chart that shows the project within the organization and includes position/experience and names of staff anticipated to be involved in the project.
-If staff are from the community, please describe the perspective that they bring to the project/program. - 14.
+If staff are from the community, please describe the perspective that they bring to the project/program. - 8.
 Describe the timeline for project/program startup, as applicable, and full implementation.

-Performance Measurement, Improvement, & Sustainability (Limit 4 pages)
+Evaluation, Improvement, & Sustainability (Limit 4 pages) - 9.
+Describe how the organization currently conducts program evaluation to assess the effectiveness of program and activities.
+Grantees funded through MFN's Strong Families CBCAP award, will be required to implement the Protective Factors Survey (PFS) and use the Protective Factor Survey Online Data System (PFSODS) (https://friendsnrc.org/evaluation/protective-factors-survey/pfs-database/).
+Include a description of how the PFS and PFSODS will be used to measure clients' protective factors.
+For example, please describe how the program will implement the PFS, the proposed timeline for administering the PFS, and what program or department in the agency will be responsible for administering the survey.
+If the agency uses another assessment(s), in addition to the PFS to measure client outcomes, please describe how de-identified aggregate findings from this assessment will be reported.
+MFN recognizes the utility of the PFS because it can be used across prevention-focused programs to examine changes in clients' protective factors.
+MFN requires reporting on other assessment(s) that are specific to the clients' experience in the funded program/project because this can provide insight about program effectiveness.
+Awarded grantees can anticipate quarterly reporting on PFS data and other assessments (withholding identifying information) and aggregate reporting on specific child and family outcomes including clients' likelihood to recommend the program to other family members or friends.